fogonthedowns/5-gpu-ethereum-mining-rig/README.md

 sudo make install
 ```

 At this point you could start mining.
-If you decide to proxy through stratum use the information below as a reference for edits you will make to `eth-proxy.conf`:
+This is the command to do so.
+Notice You must fill in your wallet address and your worker name.
+I've decided to use Dwarfpool because I like the name and it works for me.
+However there are many [other](https://www.buybitcoinworldwide.com/ethereum/mining-pools/) mining pools.

 ```
-/bin/ethminer -G -F http://eth-us2.dwarfpool.com/0x00c02245d47e1ee134b67c8a4e035c0a063fce2d/github_worker
+/bin/ethminer -G -F http://eth-us2.dwarfpool.com/[YOUR_WALLET_ADDRESS]/[YOUR_WORKER]
 ```

+If you decide to proxy through stratum use the information below as a reference for edits you will make to `eth-proxy.conf`:

 ### Eth-Proxy

-Stratum Proxy v0.0.5.
-Additional 10%~20% increase of earning compared to standard getwork and failover option
+Stratum Proxy v0.0.5 offers an additional 10-20% increase of earning compared to standard getwork and failover option

 ```
    Pool A (e.g. dwarfpool) <---+                         +-------------+ NVIDIA 1070 0